Understanding Home Equity Lines of Credit

 How to Access Your HELOC

-At Apple FCU, the easiest, fastest way to tap into your equity proceeds is by transfers within Apple FCU Online or Mobile App.
+At Apple FCU, the fastest way to tap into your equity proceeds is through Apple FCU Online or Mobile App.

-- Pay by Debit Card: Simply move funds from your HELOC to your Checking to make purchases with your Debit Card, whether in-store, online, or through your digital wallet (i.e., Apple Pay, Google Pay).
+- Pay by Debit Card: Move funds from your HELOC to your Checking to make purchases with your Debit Card, whether in-store, online or through your digital wallet (i.e., Apple Pay, Google Pay).

 - Pay with Zelle: After you’ve transferred funds to your Checking, use Zelle to pay contractors, vendors, and more.

-A Home Equity Line of Credit can be a powerful financial tool for responsible homeowners.
+A HELOC can be a powerful financial tool for responsible homeowners.
 However, it's important to approach it with caution and a clear understanding of the terms and potential risks involved.
-If used wisely, a HELOC can provide access to funds for important expenses and investments, ultimately leveraging the value of your most significant asset – your home.
+If used wisely, a HELOC can provide access to funds for important expenses and investments, ultimately leveraging the value of your most significant asset: your home.

 We're here to help determine if a HELOC is the right option for you.
 Visit any branch or schedule a video appointment today.